Somatic Therapy

 Somatic Therapy Explained

-Somatic Psychology Dr. Arielle Schwartz Boulder, CO
+somatic Therapy Dr. Arielle Schwartz

 Somatic Psychology engages body awareness as a intervention in psychotherapy.
 Somatic interventions addresses the connections between the brain, the mind, and behavior.
 Therapists who emphasize “talk therapy” generally focus on the mind as influencing psychological health, however the somatically oriented therapist uses knowledge if the basic functions of the nervous system to greatly enhance the therapeutic process.